Your Cart is empty

 The Reading And Leeds Festivals of today are the UK's longest-running events of their type, and were begat of the National Jazz And Blues Festival, which was born all the way back in 1961.
 Not much jazz on the bill these days and, in truth, by the early 1970s it was on the out- although there was a brief outbreak of syncopation in 1973 with the cultish booking of George Melly, in a doubtlessly very garish jacket.

 But the 1973 event at Reading was a significant event in the history of UK rock for several reasons.
 It saw Rory Gallagher at the top of his game, Rod and The Faces playing the outro of their career together.
 It also had Genesis hitting their Selling England By Pound stride, the tremendous country rocker, Commander Cody and, of course, The mighty Quo.

-The event, as the National Jazz And Blues Festival, was organised by Harold Pendleton, the manager of The Marquee Club, where the Stones played their first gig and which would go on to have such significance in the Punk movement.
+The event, as the National Jazz And Blues Festival, was organised by Harold Pendleton, the manager of The Marquee Club which would go on to have such significance in the Punk movement.
 This was the third year at the Reading site and organisation was pretty solid now.

 George Melly, that great English eccentric was also booked and proved a hit, perhaps somewhat surprisingly, his blend of trad jazz and bonkers-ness going over well with a rock crowd not necessarily predisposed to outsized, camp jazz singers.
 No cans full of waste matter were hurled.

 Friday night was Rory night.
 The Cork man was on peak form, full of energy and drive - and unheard material from his forthcoming Tattoo album.
 He was without doubt the Friday highlight, and maybe the weekend as a whole.
 Commander Cody and His Lost Planet Airmen gave great value with their rockabilly, especially on that excellent monument to low times in the high life, 'Down To Seeds And Stems Again'.
 We've all been there.